olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

 .. code-block:: bash

     cd olcf-test-harness
-    export OLCF_HARNESS_DIR=``pwd``
+    export OLCF_HARNESS_DIR=`pwd`
     module use $OLCF_HARNESS_DIR/modulefiles
     module load olcf_harness
     export OLCF_HARNESS_MACHINE=<machine>

 .. note::
-    You must have the <machine>.ini file in a directory searched by your PATH environment variable for your specified machine.
-On Spock and Lyra, this is provided for you in the centralized harness.
-An example_machine.ini file is provided in the configs directory.
+    You must have the <machine>.ini file in the *configs* directory of your harness repository for your specified machine.
+On Spock, Crusher,  and Lyra, this is provided for you in the centralized harness.
+An example_machine.ini file is provided in the *configs* directory.

+Logging harness events to InfluxDB
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The OTH can log the status of tests to an InfluxDB server by setting the appropriate values of *RGT_INFLUX_URI* and *RGT_INFLUX_TOKEN*.
+The harness events (listed below) are logged to the InfluxDB server, where they can be watched in real time by a data visualization tool, such as Grafana.

+.. list-table:: OTH Test Status Events
+   :widths: 25 150
+   :header-rows: 1
+   * - Status
+     - Description
+   * - logging_start
+     - Harness is starting up and creating log files.
+   * - build_start
+     - The build process has started.
+   * - build_end
+     - The build process finished.
+   * - submit_start
+     - The job submission process has started.
+   * - submit_end
+     - The job submission process has finished.
+   * - job_queued
+     - The job is queued in the scheduler.
+   * - binary_execute_start
+     - The application has started.
+Triggered by call to log_binary_execution_time.py --mode start inside the job script.
+   * - binary_execute_end
+     - The application has ended.
+Triggered by call to log_binary_execution_time.py --mode final inside the job script.
+   * - check_start
+     - The check process has started.
+Triggered by call to check_executable_driver.py inside the job script.
+   * - check_end
+     - The check process has ended.

 Launching the OTH
 -----------------